PinkTaco97/express-rest-api/README.md

 MYSQL_PORT = 3306
 ```

-Install the projecct dependancies using:
+Install the project dependancies using:
 ```bash
 npm install
 ```